List of fictional felines

 This is a list of fictional cats and felines and is a subsidiary to the list of fictional animals.
 It includes a limited selection of notable felines from various works, organized by medium.
 More complete lists are accessible by clicking on the "Main article" link included above each category.
 For fictional large felids such as lions and tigers, see List of fictional big cats.

 In literature

-This section deals with notable cat characters that appear in literature works of fiction including books, comics, legends, myths, folklore, and fairy tales.
-Any character that appears in several pieces of literature will be listed only once, under the earliest work.
+This section covers notable cat characters that appear in works of fiction, including books, comics, legends, myths, folklore, and fairy tales.
+Any character that appears in multiple works of literature will be listed only once, under the earliest work.